ceglabsagarshinde/Kadaknath_Project/Fig4/Readme.md

-Fig4: This folder contains an input file, code and figure for Dup2 haplotype analysis.
+Fig4: This folder contains input files used for Dup2 haplotype analysis.